LVT/LVP CARE & MAINTENANCE

 Do not use soap-based detergents, abrasive, “mop-and-shine” products, wax, or bleaches (except to sanitize septic backup).

-Utilize the following tips to removing stains or spills & minimize permanent damage:
+Utilize the following tips to remove stains or spills & minimize permanent damage:

 • For acids, alkalis, blood, ketchup, mustard, cleaners, strong soaps, dye & dye markings, food, candy, grass, iodine, mercurochrome, rust, urine, or excrement, scrub the area with a full-strength vinyl cleaner, a 10-to-1 dilution of water to bleach, or isopropyl alcohol in that order.
 Rust may respond better to lemon juice.

-• For substances that won’t wipe up, such as adhesives, asphalt, chewing gum, oil, grease, candle wax or tar, follow the steps for paints & solvents if you’re unable to remove the excess with a dull kitchen knife.
+• For substances that won't wipe up, such as adhesives, asphalt, chewing gum, oil, grease, candle wax, or tar, follow the steps for paints & solvents if you cannot remove the excess with a dull kitchen knife.

 • For scuffs & smudges from rubber heels or shoe polish, rub with your fingertip to create friction.
 If this does not remove the substance, follow the steps for paints & solvents.

-Please take caution when using isopropyl alcohol, lighter fluid, odorless mineral spirits or paint thinner, as these are flammable solvents.
-Always rinse the affected area with clean water, no matter the treatment you use.
+Please take caution when using isopropyl alcohol, lighter fluid, odorless mineral spirits, or paint thinner, as these are flammable solvents.
+Always rinse the affected area with clean water, no matter your treatment.

 Residential vinyl of the “no-wax” variety requires only damp mopping and no abrasive cleaners that could damage the finish.